-12. For planning purposes Cusop has long had a Settlement Boundary.
-The Plan retains a Settlement Boundary as an effective and well-established means of guiding development to appropriate areas and helping to maintain a clear visual and functional distinction between built-up areas and countryside.
+12. For planning purposes Cusop has had a Settlement Boundary around its main residential area since at least 1989 (a detached commercial and residential area at Newport Street was added to the Boundary in 2007).
+The Plan retains this Settlement Boundary as an effective and well-established means of guiding development to appropriate areas and helping to maintain a clear visual and functional distinction between built-up areas and countryside.
 The close approach of open countryside to the boundaries of the Cusop and Hay settlements is much valued by their communities and is important to tourism.
+The Boundary by its location also ensures that development is whenever appropriate within walking or cycling distance of the facilities of Cusop and Hay, including bus services.
+To ensure consistency and transparency for existing and future property owners, the Boundary line has been retained unchanged except where new development has been allocated adjoining it.